yclas/guides/docs/Useful-articles-using-yclas-as-a-company-directory.md

 ## Custom Fields

-Yclas already has fields to enter general details of the businesses/services including name, email and phone no. **_Update_** [Custom fields](Custom-fields-create-custom-fields.md) are now available with our  [premium themes](https://selfhosted.yclas.com/), ready for you to customize according to your preferences.
+Yclas already has fields to enter general details of the businesses/services including name, email and phone number.

 ## Unlimited Categories